Why study the Poultry Health Course?

 Since 2015 the Poultry Health Course has been transformed into a completely online interactive didactic experience.
 The range of topics and learning objectives covered by the course is identical to the residential course.
 Thus for those unable to attend the residential course, the information available from this world-class course is now available to a global audience.

 The course will be available from October each year.
-The next running will start October 2017.
+The next running will start October 2018.
 Topics will usually be released at a rate of one per week.
-The expectation is that the course will be completed by May 2018 with the opportunity for students to sit an exam in the summer following completion of the course (see examinations section for further details).
+The expectation is that the course will be completed by June 2019 with the opportunity for participants to sit an exam in the summer following completion of the course (see examinations section for further details).

 The residential Poultry Health Course will continue to be run jointly by the Pirbright Institute and the University of Nottingham as a two week course, usually in March/April each year.